Description

 Instructions

-- Preheat the oven to 400 degrees F. Grease a 9-inch cake pan with non-stick cooking spray.
+- Preheat the oven to 400 degrees F. Grease a 9-inch cake pan with butter or nonstick cooking spray.
+Line with parchment paper.

 - In a medium bowl, stir together the flour, baking powder, baking soda and salt.

-- On low speed, add the flour in 3 batches, alternating with the buttermilk.
+- On low speed, or by hand, add the flour in 3 batches, alternating with the buttermilk.
 Mix until just combined.
+Be careful not to over mix.

-- Transfer the batter to the prepared cake pan smoothing into an even layer with a spatula.
-Place the raspberries on top and sprinkle with the remaining sugar.
+- Transfer the batter to the prepared cake pan, smoothing into an even layer.
+Scatter the raspberries on top and sprinkle with 1 1/2 tablespoons granulated sugar.

 Notes